adap/flower/doc/source/recommended-env-setup.rst

 Virtualenv with Anaconda
 ------------------------

-If you prefer to use anaconda for your virtual environment then install and setup the `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`_  package.
+If you prefer to use Anaconda for your virtual environment then install and setup the `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`_  package.
 After setting it up you can create a virtual environment with:

 .. code-block:: shell